matplotlib/matplotlib/doc/users/transforms_tutorial.rst

 a transformation which scales `xt` and `yt` at transformation time before applying the offsets.
-A typical use case is to use the figure ``fig.dpi_scale_trans`` transformation for the `scale_trans` argument, to first scale `xty and `yt` specified in points to `display` space before doing the final offset.
+A typical use case is to use the figure ``fig.dpi_scale_trans`` transformation for the `scale_trans` argument, to first scale `xt` and `yt` specified in points to `display` space before doing the final offset.
 The dpi and inches offset is a common-enough use case that we have a special helper function to create it in :func:`matplotlib.transforms.offset_copy`, which returns a new transform with an added offset.
-But in the example below, we'll create the offset trransform ourselves.
+But in the example below, we'll create the offset transform ourselves.
 Note the use of the plus operator in::

     offset = transforms.ScaledTranslation(dx, dy,